VCurry20/pands-project/README.md

 > File - [Iris.py] (https://github.com/VCurry20/pands-project/blob/main/Iris.py)

 ### Overview of the information

-Using python we can break down the file and them analyis the various components of it
+Using python we can break down the FIsher Iris Dataset and then analyise the various components of it.

 > File - [Analysis1.py](https://github.com/VCurry20/pands-project/blob/main/Analysis1.py)